Professional Summary

 Course Work

-This course provides technology-driven introduction to regression and other common statistical multivariable modeling techniques.
+This course provided technology-driven introduction to regression and other common statistical multivariable modeling techniques.
 Emphasis on interdisciplinary actions.

 This course teaches the ability to effectively manage and manipulate data, conduct statistical analysis and generate reports and graphics, primarily using the SAS Statistical Software package.